EUCANCan/oncoliner/README.md

 ### Normalization

 It is recommended to normalize indels and SNVs before executing ONCOLINER.
 For this purpose, we recommend using pre.py from [Illumina's Haplotype Comparison Tools (hap.py)](https://github.com/Illumina/hap.py).
 We provide an standalone and containerized **[EUCANCan's pre.py wrapper](https://github.com/EUCANCan/prepy-wrapper)** for this purpose, specially the bulk version of the wrapper.
-You can check an example of usage in [`example/example_prepy.sh`](/example/example_prepy.sh).

-## Tools
+## Additional software

-Along with ONCOLINER, in this repository you can find some tools that may be useful.
+Along with ONCOLINER, in this repository we also provide additional stand-alone software solutions for multiple needs associated with the improvement, standardization and harmonization of genome analysis across centers.

-### Pipeline Designer
+### PipelineDesigner

-WIP
+A standalone tool that helps users to find the best strategy to combine and merge specific variant callers to maximize recall and precision over all variant types.
+More information about this tool can be found in the [PipelineDesigner README](/tools/pipeline_designer/README.md).

 ### VCF Intersect

-WIP
+A standalone tool that allows users to intersect two different groups of VCF files.
+More information about this tool can be found in the [VCF Intersect README](/tools/vcf_intersect/README.md).

 ### VCF Union

-WIP
+A standalone tool that allows users to merge two different groups of VCF files.
+More information about this tool can be found in the [VCF Union README](/tools/vcf_union/README.md).

-## Modularity
+## Modules

 ONCOLINER is divided into three functional modules (assesment, improvement and harmonization) and a UI module.
 For more information about each module, check the corresponding README file in the [`modules`](/modules) folder: